XiaLab/dataviz/iOS/README.md

 ## iOS API Document
-If you are an iOS developer, please check out this section [For iOS Developer]().
+If you are an iOS developer, please check out this section [For iOS Developers](../README.md#for-ios-developers).

 ### Download Resources
 [Static Library](/lib)